alexpear/alexpear.github.io/README.md

 ## To Do:
 - See TODOs in timeline.js
+- Death Planet Fish Tank
   - Add logic so that, on ActionReady events, creatures initiate their (only) Action.
   - Add logic about every creature moving closer to its destination each tick.
 - Waffle Tree fractal mode
   - Implement logic to handle Partial WNodes
     - Typically this will mean generating its child nodes on the fly